vidinoti/cordova-plugin-vidinoti-push/README.md

 ## What does the plugin

 1. Add required dependencies in gradle files
-2. Copy Java classes (Android services) `VidinotiInstanceIDListenerService` and `VidinotiFcmListenerService`
+2. Copy Java classes (Android services) `VidinotiFcmListenerService`
 3. Add the Android services to the `AndroidManifest.xml` file
 4. In the "after prepare" hook scripts, it takes the `google-services.json` file and copy it to `platforms/android`
 5. In the "after prepare" hook scripts, it takes the `google-services.json` file and extracts the Google app ID and key.
 It then writes them in the Android `strings.xml` file